aGuyLearning/check24-genDev/README.md

 # check24-genDev
-Thsi repository contains the code for the 2024 check24 GenDev Scholarship challenge
+This repository contains the code for the 2024 check24 GenDev Scholarship challenge

+## Setup
+1. Clone the repository
+2. Install the requirements
+   1. We suggest using a virtual environment for the project
+   2. Run `pip install -r requirements.txt`
+   3. `cd` into the frontend folder
+   4. Run `npm install`

+## Run
+1. cd into the backend folder
+2. Run `flask --app app run`
+3. `cd` into the frontend folder
+4. run `ng serve --open`
+5. The app should open in your browser(localhost:4200)

 ## Minimum Requirements
-- Team selection for one or multiple teams
+- [X] Team selection for one or multiple teams
-- Ranking of streaming packages based on availability of streamed matches
+- [X] Ranking of streaming packages based on availability of streamed matches
-- Offering the smallest price combination you can find if one package doesn't cover everything
+- [X] Offering the smallest price combination you can find if one package doesn't cover everything
-- Reasonable search time (make sure UX is not affected in a negative way)
+- [X] Reasonable search time (make sure UX is not affected in a negative way)

 There's always room for an improved feature set.
 Maybe it can make sense to book monthly packages one after another expires, instead of purchasing multiple yearly ones together.
 Improve, adapt, overcome.
 More inspiration for additional features could be: